School Cleaning and Disinfection Checklist After COVID-19

 Coordinated efforts between public health officials, school administrators and workplace safety experts will reduce the risk of coronavirus exposure in schools.
 Another way to keep your school environment free of contamination is to utilize the professional services provided by ServiceMaster EMT.

 ServiceMaster EMT has over three decades of cleaning and disinfecting experience.
 The disinfectant and cleaning products our technicians use are EPA and CDC-approved and work effectively against SARS-CoV-2, the virus that causes COVID-19.
 Our crews have cleaned spaces contaminated with H1N1, MRSA and tuberculosis.

 Cleaning and disinfecting schools should be a priority for school officials.
 Keeping schools safe amidst the coronavirus outbreak will require more funding.
 ServiceMaster EMT offers cost-effective services to fit the budget constraints of schools while providing high-quality cleanings and disinfections.

 ServiceMaster EMT crews have efficiently cleaned and disinfected a wide range of communal spaces, including hotels, hospitals, offices, and schools.
 We will continue to offer our affordable cleaning and disinfection services during the height of the coronavirus pandemic and well after.

 Schools in California and Nevada are encouraged to consult ServiceMaster EMT for our deep cleaning and disinfection services.
 We are prepared to decontaminate your school grounds after a confirmed exposure to COVID-19 as well as to prevent contamination.

-Give us a call at 800-376-6678 to schedule a free estimate for your next disinfection and cleaning service.
+Give us a call at 800-376-6678 to schedule an estimate for your next disinfection and cleaning service.